 3).
 Gives you more energy, both physically and mentally

-Chronic inflammation from the continued consumption of foods you are sensitive to increases the energy demands of the immune system, limiting the energy available for rest of the body (8).
-Eliminating foods from your diet you’re sensitive to reduces the energy demands of the immune system.
-This increases the energy available for the rest of the body, benefitting you both physical and mentally.
+Chronic inflammation from the continued consumption of foods you are sensitive to increases the energy demands of the immune system, limiting the energy available for rest of the body (9).
+Eliminating foods from your diet you’re sensitive to increases the energy available for the rest of the body, benefitting you both physical and mentally.

-There are lots of different versions of elimination diets but below is the one I followed.
+There are lots of different versions of elimination diets but below is the one I followed that improved my health by easing my dizziness, pain and fatigue.

 - Common allergen/food sensitivity,